HupSix: Workouts Explained (6 Rounds in 30 Minutes)

 What You’re Training

-• Cardio that counts – keeps you in the moderate-to-vigorous zone proven to strengthen and remodel the heart.
+- Cardio that counts: Keeps you in the moderate-to-vigorous zone shown to strengthen and remodel the heart.

-• Coordination and agility – turns, hops, and timing sharpen how you move.
+- Coordination & agility: Turns, hops, and timing sharpen how you move.

-This combination is rare.
-A treadmill or bike won’t give you all three.
+A treadmill or bike won’t give you all of that in one session.

 Solo or Together